-Mary C. Peckham – Partner
+Mary C. Peckham – Senior Counsel

 In December 2010, Denver Colorado attorney, Mary Peckham, along with fellow lawyers, Joane Garcia-Colson and Fredilyn Sison, wrote a book, Trial in Action: The Persuasive Power of Psychodrama.
 This book is a step-by-step manual that will help lawyers who are new to psychodrama learn the basic techniques and will help lawyers familiar with the method improve their skills.

-When Mary Peckham founded her Law Practice with Katy Kurtz in 1979 she committed to three values: excellence, integrity, and compassion.
+When Mary Peckham founded her law practice with Katy Kurtz in 1979 she committed to three values: excellence, integrity, and compassion.
 Mary has seen much change in Denver in the intervening years: 16th street became the 16th street mall, the face of downtown was forever changed with the building of the new library, the new Coors baseball field, a new football field, the Pepsi Center arena and the enlargement of the Denver Center for the Performing Arts.
 The flowering of downtown continued with the development of the Pavilions shopping center and the growth and energy of Lower Downtown (“LoDo”).
-And, although Kurtz & Peckham has matured and grown during these years, one thing that has endured is Mary’s commitment to these three values: integrity, excellence and compassion.
+And, although Kurtz & Peckham, PC has matured and grown during these years, one thing that has endured is Mary’s commitment to these three values: integrity, excellence and compassion.

 Mary became a lawyer because she wanted to help people and believes the best way to do that is one person at a time with individual care, concern and dedication.
 Most people come to lawyers with a problem.
 Mary’s commitment to address each client’s unique individual circumstances in the most thoughtful and effective way possible remains a hallmark of her practice.
 This commitment has only deepened and sharpened over the years.